the works of

 from Amazon Reviews

 "Paul Halley has two major feathers in his cap.
-The first is over a decade as the music director for The Cathedral of St. John the Divine in New York City.
-As one would expect from the World's largest Gothic Cathedral, the requirements for the position are exhaustive.
+The first is ove a decade as the music director for The Cathedral of St. John the Divine in New York City.
+As one would expect from the world's largest gothic cathedral, the requirements for the position are exhaustive.
 Halley was the driving factor for broadening the church's music program from staunchly classical to include contemporary works.

 Halley's second credential is his membership in The Paul Winter Consort for the next 18 years.
 Winter's standards are notoriously high, with a heavy emphasis on both teamwork and improvisation, and Halley fit right in.
 Pianosong is from early in that period (1986) - an album by an already well-established artist who clearly demonstrated his capabilities as both an instrumentalist and a composer.